pmknutsen/gnome-shell-sia/README.md

 * File icon emblems/overlays that indicate upload status

 ###Install
 Before you install, make sure you are running a recent version of Sia.
 This extension uses version numbers that match the latest version Sia which it has been tested for.
-Backward compatibility should be guaranteed after v0.5.0, but note that the extension is *no longer compatible with Sia v0.4.8 and older*.
+Backward compatibility should be guaranteed after v1.0.1 but note that the extension is *no longer compatible with any version older than 1.0.1*.

 Download and run the `install.sh` script, then restart your GNOME desktop with `Alt+F2` and `r`.